nais/doc/docs/nais-application/good-practices.md

 This document describes the different properties a NAIS application should have.

+## Set reasonable resource requests and limits

+Setting reasonable resource `requests` and `limits` helps keep the clusters healthy, while not wasting resources.

+A rule of thumb is to set the requested CPU and memory to what your applications uses under "normal" circumstances, and set limits to what it is reasonable to allow the application to use at most.

+Most of the time, the important aspect is `requests`, because this says how much Kubernetes should reserve for your application.
+If you request too much, we are wasting resources.
+If you request too little, you run the risk of your application being starved in a low-resource situation.

+`limits` is mostly a mechanism to protect the cluster when something goes wrong.
+A memory leak that results in your application using all available memory on the node is inconvenient.

 ## Handles termination gracefully

 The application should make sure it listens to the `SIGTERM` signal, and prepare for shutdown \(closing connections etc.\) upon receival.